Why is there no McDonalds in Cambodia?

 It might seem strange from a western point of view for KFC to come in before McDonalds, but KFC are actually the biggest fast-food franchise in the world, being in 144 countries and territories, compared to 117 for McDonalds, and exactly 100 for Burger King.

-Note this has since changed changed, with Russia now “without McDonalds”, although they do have their own very authentic knock-off version.
-As one Russian embassy person out it to me “We built a nuclear bomb, we can make our own Big Mac and Coke”.
+Note this has since changed, with Russia now “without McDonalds”, although they do have their own very authentic knock-off version.
+As one Russian embassy person put it to me “We built a nuclear bomb, we can make our own Big Mac and Coke”.
 Sanctions?
 What Sanctions?

 KFC have traditionally moved much quicker in Asia than McDonalds, with it being not only the number chain in China, but also KFC’s biggest market globally (there are a lot Chinese people).